Teacher guidance

 Considerations

-The emphasis of the assessment is to explore features of marae and make connections to a site of personal significance to the student.
+The emphasis of the assessment is to explore features of marae and a site of personal significance to the student.
 You will need to guide students to choose a site with features that they will be able to link to the features of the marae.
 These links could be visual, structural, functional, or even related to location.

 Cultural safety is vital when working within te ao Māori.
 For this assessment it is important to understand origins, placements, and reproduction of visual elements such as kōwhaiwhai and tāniko patterns.
 This includes the placement of a pattern on an object.